Saint Petersburg Roman Catholic Theological Academy

 The Imperial Roman Catholic Theological Academy (Императорская Римско-Католическая Духовная Академия) was an institution of higher education preparing Roman Catholic theologians in the Russian Empire.
 The academy granted master's and doctorate degrees in theology and was designed to prepare clergy for senior positions in the Catholic Church hierarchy.
 It originated at the Vilnius University, but was transferred to Saint Petersburg in the aftermath of the Uprising of 1831.
 The Tsarist authorities wanted to exercise greater control over the academy and implement Russification policies.
 After the October Revolution in 1917, the academy was moved to Poland where it became the Catholic University of Lublin.
-A new theological seminary was established in Moscow in 1993; it moved to the premises of the historical Saint Petersburg Academy in 1995.
+Mary Queen of the Apostles Seminary was established in Moscow in 1993; it moved to the premises of the historical Saint Petersburg Academy in 1995.

 In Vilnius

 The academy traced its roots to the Supreme Theological Seminary of Vilnius University established in 1803–1808 in the Augustine monastery.
 After the Uprising of 1831, the university was closed leaving only two academies – the Academy of Medicine–Surgery and the Theological Academy.
 Both of them were subordinated to the Ministry of Internal Affairs (as opposed to Ministry of Education or Bishop of Vilnius).
 Vilnius Theological Academy was officially established on July 1, 1833.
 The academy closely cooperated with Vilnius Priest Seminary.
 Around 1840, the Tsarist authorities suspected that the students were planning another uprising.
 Therefore, the academy, including its students, professors, and library, was moved to Saint Petersburg in August 1842.
 The Academy of Medicine–Surgery was also closed, transferring its assets to the University of Kiev.
 Vilnius and Lithuania were left without an institution of higher education.

 Courses included theology, scripture, homiletics, Biblical hermeneutics and archaeology, history of Christianity, canon law, logic, ethics, classical, Polish, and Russian languages and literature, world and Russian history.
 The lectures were held in Latin and Russian languages.
 The academy had about 40 students; the section devoted to the Armenian Catholic Church had 7 students.
 Its rectors were Alojzy Osiński (former lecturer at the Liceum Krzemienieckie; 1770–1842) and Antoni Fijałkowski (former professor at Vilnius University; 1797–1883).
 The academy had 8 faculty members, who included philologist Leon Borowski, philosopher Anioł Dowgird, historian Paweł Kukolnik.